 The HCPC coordinates with homeless service providers to circulate information regarding grants and funding available through HUD for permanent housing and transitional living programs.
 The Coalition is the organizing agency in the development of Exhibit 1 of the Grant Application for the McKinney-Vento Act Funds.
 The Coalition has successfully sought grant funds for the Continuum of Care, State of Florida and the Department of Children and Families.
-The Coalition works closely with Department staff to further assist the homeless or persons threatened with homelessness.
+The Coalition works closely with Department staff to further assist the homeless or those threatened with homelessness.
 These grant funds have been distributed to member agencies that applied for funds through the Homeless Coalition of Polk County.

-City staff works closely with the Homeless Coalition's Director.
 The City continues to participate as a member and on various committees in support of the Homeless Coalition of Polk County, Inc. Additional support to existing programs is given each year by awarding public services and community services grants to support the Coalition and local member organizations.